DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/teacher-training-interview.md

 These tips can help you prepare for a successful interview.

-It could be an interview for a course that leads to qualified teacher status (QTS), QTS with postgraduate certificate in education (PGCE), or PGCE without QTS.
+It could be an interview for a course that leads to qualified teacher status (QTS), QTS with a postgraduate certificate in education (PGCE), or PGCE without QTS.

 The exact interview process will vary depending on the teacher training provider.